 Roundabouts have proven so popular as a means of controlling traffic flow that there are now over two dozen located around Grand Cayman, including a couple of three-lane roundabouts.
-If you are unfamiliar with how roundabouts work, and want to avoid an accident, then please learn these rules:
+If you are unfamiliar with how roundabouts work, and want to avoid an accident, then please learn the following rules.
+You can also find a video demonstration on the National Roads Authority's website.

 - Always travel around a roundabout in a clockwise direction.
 Never turn right onto a roundabout or you will turn into the oncoming, one-way traffic!